katharostech/ldtk-rs/README.md

 - `v0.9.3`
 - `v0.8.1` ( patched, see note below )
 - `v0.7.0`

+The format of the feature flags for specific versions is like this: `ldtk-v0-9-3`.
+Note that the periods in the version have been replaced with dashes to be conformat with cargo's feature naming conventions.

 > **Note:** In version 0.8.1 there was a field that was marked as non-null in the JSON schema,
 > but in one of the LDtk sample maps the field was null.
 We patched the JSON schema to make the